I hope you’re hungry! Follow my vegan plate for the day as I indulge in my new favorite cereal, killer guacamole and more. Yum!

 For the Guacamole: I’ve been making a lot of guacamole in 2016 and my recipe seems to be ever evolving.
 In a nutshell, you will always need two avocado, half a bundle of cilantro, a couple cloves of garlic and some olive oil.
 From there you can experiment and have some fun.
 Rather than mashing or pureeing the avocado this time, I decided to cut it into cubes to make a more ‘chunky’ version.
 To that, I added about a quarter cup of diced red onion and the juice of a lime.
 Stir together, not to vigorously, and you’re left with this beautiful guacamole that is the perfect topper to your mushrooms.

 Farro: Farro doesn’t really have a ‘recipe’ but I wanted to give it a shout out.
 Quinoa is great, but farro is my love.
 This hearty grain is a great source of protein and will seriously fill you up!
+People often ask me which foods vegans can eat for protein and I tell them to check out websites like steelsupplements.com for vegan protein information.
+There are actually lots of vegan-friendly protein foods that you can have so it’s worth learning about them.
 If you’re busy during this week, try whipping up farro on Sunday and store in your fridge to easily have on hand with veggies through the week.
 Good stuff!

 Thank you very much for reading and an extra thank you to those who took the time to ‘vote’ in my Twitter poll. *woo* I hope I was able to give you some ‘foodie’ inspiration to come up with tasty treats for your own plate.
 Do let me know, which meal most strikes your fancy?